kaloyan-marinov/examples-concurrent-programming/examples_2017_09_09_12_15/file_0.md

       - but maintains its own local variables and code blocks

-sequential programming (aka single-threading)

-   - the program runs in a known and stable order, i.e. one statement at a time

-   - this approach is simpler but often slower

 concurrent programming

    - can be achieved in various ways, one of which is multi-threading

-   - allows programs to do multi-tasking - but, on a computer with only one CPU, this is simply an illusion
+   - a multi-threaded program can do multi-tasking - but, on a computer with only one CPU, this is simply an illusion

    - this _may_ achieved by assigning each task to a thread